abujelala/9PM/README.md

 	- Data Analysis Code
 	- ML Code
 2. Add a readme files about extracted features with code
+3. Provide more details on how "Random Sequences" were used, and what its data means and which of it was ignored (i.e. the pegs order).
-3. Update this TODO list with more items :)
+4. Update this TODO list with more items :)

 ##Contact me:
 For any questions, please feel free to contact me at firsrname.lastname@tamu.edu.